How To: Roll Out a New Template

 - Applied it to a running gateway.

-- Verified runtime behavior in the console.
+- Verified runtime behavior from customer-facing product surfaces.

 Workflow diagram